zeeshanasim78/PIAIC-Work/Web-3.0/Quarter-1/Next.js/Lecture-1-29Apr23/readme.md

 return <h1> <b> Hello World </b> !
 From Pakistan</h1>  in that function

 To run the project use command : npm run dev
-It will run the server on a port and will show that URL like http://localhost:3000 Open that url in the browser and it will show the output
+You should be in your project folder to runt he project/app It will run the server on a port and will show that URL like http://localhost:3000 Open that url in the browser and it will show the output